"Give me six hours to chop down a tree and I will spend the first four sharpening the axe" - Abraham Lincoln

 Marketing Mary is a junior marketer persona we’ve generated based on our own research at Beamery, her combination of interests and experience make her a good fit for our open ‘Junior Marketer’ role.

-If you want to make sure that your team is highly targeted in the way that they search for, discover, communicate with and screen candidates, then personas is probably the best bet.
+If you want to make sure that your team is highly targeted in the way that they search for, discover, communicate with and screen candidates, then these candidate personas are your best bet.

 It should help make sure that you know who you're really looking for!